 The Washington State University Creamery and Food Science Scholarship was established in 2008 by setting aside a portion of all cheese and ice cream sales from the WSU Creamery to support undergraduate students majoring in food science at WSU.
 Scholarship awards will be determined with the interest rate paid on the endowment.

 Dairy manufacturing began at Washington State College around the turn of the twentieth century, but it was not until the 1930s that WSC researchers and the American Can Company became interested in different ways to store cheese and the “tin” was developed.
 In the ’40s, WSC stopped working with outside contractors to produce cheese and started its own operation on the WSC campus.
 Ferdinand’s was born!

 The WSU Creamery continues today as a research and teaching facility where WSU-produced milk is turned into cheese and ice cream.
-As sales increased a Direct Marketing and storage facility was added and production steadily increased.
-Up to 70 student-employees per year work part-time to operate the WSU Creamery, which is one of the largest university-owned and operated creameries in the U.S. The experience and skills learned at the WSU Creamery prepare students from all areas of the university for employment opportunities upon their graduation.
-Hundreds of students have earned their way through college by working at the WSU Creamery, many who are now working in the dairy industry around the United States.
+As sales went up, a Direct Marketing and storage facility was added and production steadily increased.
+Each year, up to 70 student employees work part-time at the WSU Creamery, which is one of the largest university-owned and operated creameries in the U.S. The experience and skills students learn at the WSU Creamery prepare them for employment opportunities after graduation.
+Hundreds of students have earned their way through college by working at the WSU Creamery, and many of them now work in the dairy industry around the United States.

-3. Qualified students will be selected from applications received by the deadline.
+- Qualified students will be selected from applications received by the May 1 deadline.

 The scholarship will be awarded for both the fall and spring semesters only.
 Student recipients will receive their scholarship through WSU Scholarship Services to be applied to their tuition and living expenses.